karlmdavis/justdavis-karl/content/it/davis/servers/eddings/kerberos.md

 * KDC database master key: *(Be sure to enter a very secure password, and ensure it's written down somewhere safe.)*

-Run the following commands to create a default policy and an administrator principal:
+Run the following commands to create the default policies that various principals will be assigned to:

 ~~~~
 $ sudo kadmin.local -r JUSTDAVIS.COM